Raymond Schinazi: Career

 Schinazi is currently the Frances Winship Walters Professor of Pediatrics, Director of the Laboratory of Biochemical Pharmacology, and co-director of the HIV Cure Scientific Working Group within the NIH-sponsored Emory University Center for AIDS Research (CFAR) in Atlanta, Georgia.
-He has served at Emory University for 39 years since 1978.
+He has served at Emory University since 1978.
 He also holds Adjunct Professor positions at both University of Georgia (Atlanta, GA) and University of Miami (Miami, Florida).
 He worked part-time for the Emory University affiliated Atlanta VA for 35 years while maintaining his Emory University appointment, retiring from the VA in 2016.

 He began his work as a herpes virologist with a specific focus on developing drug therapeutics for orolabial and genital herpes and severe life-threatening infections like herpes encephalitis.
 When HIV was identified as a virus in the 1980s, Schinazi and his fellow researchers directed their attention towards the problem.
 He was able to translate his knowledge gained through his work on the herpes viruses towards addressing HIV and HBV.
 He is credited for setting up the first-ever HIV laboratory at Emory University complete with a protocol on how to handle the dangerous virus in the laboratory setting so he and his team could pursue the development of novel antiviral drugs.
 In 1987, he helped Prusoff's laboratory discover that d4T, a nucleoside analog, had selective activity against HIV.